-In November 2020, The Prime Minister's Ten Point Plan for a Green Industrial Revolution set out a new direction for Britain's gas networks in a Net Zero future, building on much of the work already undertaken through Energy Networks Association's Gas Goes Green programme, setting out the role Britain's gas networks can play in delivering hydrogen and biomethane to homes, businesses and communities across the country.
+In November 2020, The Prime Minister's Ten Point Plan for a Green Industrial Revolution set out a new direction for Britain's gas networks in a Net Zero future, building on much of the work already undertaken through Energy Networks Association's Gas Goes Green programme, setting out the role Britain's gas networks can play in delivering hydrogen and biomethane to homes, businesses, and communities across the country.

 Tackling climate change means we need to decarbonise the gas that plays a critical role in our everyday lives.
-That's why Britain's gas network companies are now playing a leading role, to ensure that we, as a country, can get the job done, by undertaking the work needed to replace that natural gas with hydrogen and biomethane through Gas Goes Green, which completed its first full year of work in April this year.
+That's why Britain's gas network companies are now playing a leading role, to ensure that we, as a country, can get the job done, by undertaking the work needed to replace that natural gas with hydrogen and biomethane through Gas Goes Green, which completed its second full year this year in April 2022.